Last updated on September 25th, 2018

 You are maybe curious why I have not included uppercuts or harder combos in the routine.
 Simply, because they require practice and as you are a beginner, you should go step by step.
 If you enjoy boxing, I’m sure you are going to do searches to learn more techniques.

-Here is another workout if you have no equipment to have heavy bag workouts.
+Here is another workout in case you have no equipment to have heavy bag workouts.

-There is no question that the best is if you go to a real trainer (for even cardio purposes), but if you are a lack of time boxing at home effectively is also possible.
+There is no question that the best is to get a real trainer (for even cardio purposes).
+But if you are a lack of time, having effective boxing workouts at home is also possible.
 Boxing is an exciting activity that will boost your endurance (you will feel in a few weeks) but also helps to get rid of the daily stress.

-If you want to learn more about boxercise workout at home and how to set up your home boxing gym, look around this website.
+In case you want to learn more about boxing drills to do at home and how to set up your home boxing gym, look around this website.
 You will find a lot of useful information.